Claytor Nature Center

 Located at the foot of the Blue Ridge Mountains, Claytor contains freshwater streams, woodlands, wetlands, grasslands, rare plants, wildlife, and a portion of the Big Otter River.

-Claytor also boasts a hiking trail system, small-group campground, and amphitheater.
+Claytor also boasts a hiking trail system, a small-group campground, and an amphitheater.
 The Virginia Claytor Memorial Gardens, created in memory of the late Mrs. Claytor, adorn the property with formal flower, herb, and shrub plantings.

 An open field with hay bales, and a pond, forest, and mountains in the background